mpaglia0/Iudas/README.md

 ### Back-To-Top button

-A simple/themeable back-to-top button is available.
+A simple/themeable back-to-top button is available (WIP).

 Set ``BACKTOTOP_BTN`` to ``True`` in order to enable it.